ldecaro/cdk-fargate-bg/README.md

 ```

 4. Deploy the Toolchain and Repository stacks

 ```
-#cross-account with onle Beta stage in the remote account
+#cross-account with Alpha & Beta stages in the remote accounts
+#configure CLI to use credentials for $TOOLCHAIN_ACCT
 cdk deploy ecs-microservice-toolchain --require-approval never
 ```